The Importance of Date Nights for Parents Who Homeschool

 3 – Doesn’t Have to Be Expensive

-There are all sorts of things you can do that don’t cost much money.
-Here are some ideas:
+There are lots of things you can do that don’t cost a lot of money.

 • Go on a drive in the country or to a favorite landmark.
 Talk about your goals for the coming year.

-• Go for a walk and take pictures of landscape or of each other.
+• Go for a walk and take pictures of the landscape or of each other.
 Try to capture a special selfie!

 • Have the kids spend the night at a grandparents’ house so that you can have the night alone at home.
 Make a special meal for your husband.
 Maybe a bubble bath for two?